-If you are unable to resolve the issue, contact the annalise.ai Professional Services Team.
+If you are unable to resolve the issue, contact the Annalise.ai Professional Services Team.

 Problem Solution Missing server settings Organisation details are incomplete.
-Contact the annalise.ai Professional Services Team.
+Contact the Annalise.ai Professional Services Team.
 Application unresponsive After loading a study in the PACS viewer, the Annalise Viewer does not respond.
-Follow these steps: Check that the study is a CR, DX or CT brain.
-Check that the PACS viewer version is compatible with the Annalise Viewer.
-Quit the Annalise Viewer, then open it again.
-Attempt to re-load the study.
-If the problem persists, contact the annalise.ai Professional Services Team.
+Follow these steps: 1.
+Check that the study is a CR (Computed Radiography), DX (Digital Radiography) or CT brain.
+2. Quit the Annalise Viewer, then open it again.
+3. Attempt to re-load the study.
+If the problem persists, contact the Annalise.ai Professional Services Team.
 Application unresponsive with Sectra PACS The Annalise Viewer is unresponsive when a study is loaded.
 Sectra PACS warns the viewer is out of sync.
 Follow these steps: Ensure the Annalise Viewer Adapter is running in the System Tray.
 Ensure the Sectra Desktop Sync functionality is enabled.
 Quit then restart the Annalise Viewer Adapter.
 If required, contact your internal IT support team for assistance.
 Unexpected finding change When viewing a study, the Al findings change unexpectedly.
 Some software systems may encounter this error when viewing studies in multiple windows.
 The Annalise Viewer will synchronise with the currently selected window.
 Ensure that the shortcut key mapping in the PACS viewer is mapped correctly.
 Out of scope studyAfter loading a study in the PACS viewer, either of the following errors display:• 'Must be 16yrs+ for Al analysis'• 'Must be 18yrs+ for Al analysis' Annalise Enterprise only supports studies for patients who are: 16 years or older (for CXR), or 18 years or older (for CTB).
 Annalise Enterprise uses DICOM tags to determine age.
-Maintenance The following message displays: 'Maintenance in progress. annalise.ai will be available soon' The application is currently undergoing maintenance.
+Maintenance The following message displays: 'Maintenance in progress.
+Annalise.ai will be available soon' The application is currently undergoing maintenance (such as installing upgrades).
 Once maintenance is complete, you will be able to use the application as normal.